Your Guide to Peripheral Artery & Vein Intervention

 • Benefits:

-• Improved blood flow and reduced symptoms of PAD and venous disorders.
+• Improved blood flow and reduced symptoms of Peripheral Artery Disease (PAD) and venous disorders.

 • Decreased risk of complications associated with poor circulation, such as limb loss.